MicrosoftDocs/win32/desktop-src/SecAuthN/input-buffers-for-the-digest-challenge-response.md

 ---
-Description: HTTP authentication using Microsoft Digest requires three input buffers to generate a challenge response.
+description: HTTP authentication using Microsoft Digest requires three input buffers to generate a challenge response.
 The following table summarizes these buffers. ms.assetid: 0df02be2-f42e-46d0-a206-765adf3d7a72
 title: Input Buffers for the Digest Challenge Response ms.topic: article